danb0b/danb0b.github.io/_recipes/blueberries-with-lemon-cream.md

 -   2 tsp freshly grated lemon zest
 -   2 cups fresh blueberries

-DIRECTIONS:\
+## Directions

-1. Using a fork, break up cream cheese in a medium bowl.\
+1. Using a fork, break up cream cheese in a medium bowl.
 2. Drain off any liquid from the yogurt, and add yogurt to the bowl along with honey.
 3. Using an electric mixer, beat at high speed until light and creamy.
 4. Stir in lemon zest.